bigbio/pgatk/docs/pypgatk.rst

         -out, --output_db TEXT           Protein database including the mutations

        Optional parameters:
-        -t, --tissue_type TEXT           Only consider mutations from these tissue tyoes, by default mutations from all tissue types are considered (default ``all``)
+        -f, --filter_column TEXT         Column in the VCF file to be used for filtering or splitting mutations -a, --accepted_values TEXT       Limit mutations to groups (values) (tissue type, sample name, etc) considered for generating proteinDBs, by default mutations from all records are considered
-        -s,	--split_by_tissue_type BOOL  Generate a proteinDB output file for each tissue type in the mutations file (affected by ``--tissue_type``) (default ``False``)
+        -s, --split_by_filter_column     Use this flag to generate a proteinDB per group as specified in the filter_column, default is False
-        -c, --clinical_sample_file TEXT  Clinical sample file that contains the cancery type per sample identifier (required when ``-t`` or ``-s`` is given).
+        -cl, --clinical_sample_file TEXT  Clinical sample file that contains the cancery type per sample identifier (required when ``-t`` or ``-s`` is given).
         -h, --help                       Show this message and exit.

 .. note:: The clinical sample file for each mutation file can be found under the same directory as the mutation file downloaded from cBioportal (It should have at least two columns named: Cancer Type and Sample Identifier).
-The file is only needed if generating tissue type databases is desired (that is when -s or -t is given).
+The file is only needed if generating tissue type databases is desired (that is when -s or -a is given).

 The file input of the tool ``-in`` (``--input_mutation``) is the cbioportal mutation data file.
 An example is given in :ref:`cbioportal-downloader <cbioportal-downloader_example>` showing how to obtain the mutations file for a particular study.